In New York, Omicron Revives Dark Memories Of A Nightmarish 2020 - UrduPoint

 "We literally flew in just to see 'Hamilton' one day only," said Myron Abston, who had traveled from Michigan with his wife Dara Abston.

-"We got here early this morning and the show is canceled," he glumly told AFPTV.
+"We got here early this morning and the show is canceled," he glumly told AFP.

 Back in Brooklyn, Edouard Massih's Lebanese grocery and catering business remain open for now.